-Elder law attorneys can help with creating a trust, a power of attorney, and advance directive.
+Elder law attorneys can help with creating a trust, a power of attorney, and an advance directive.

 Always consult with a law firm that specializes in probate and estate planning to discuss wills & trusts.
 Our life circumstances and needs change at various life stages.
 The legal documents we create today will need updating to keep them current.